Information Design in the Principal-Agent Problem: Risk-Neutral Agent

 Note that for the selected $I$, the actions $i\notin\braces*{0,1,a}$ are suboptimal for the agent under any contract.
 Indeed, any $i$ that is more costly for the agent than $a$ yields the same transfers as $a$ does --- and hence is inferior to $a$; any other $i$ is more costly than action $1$, but as it yields the same transfers as action $1$ does --- it is inferior.
-Henceforth, actions $i\notin \braces*{0,1,a}$ can be ignored.\footnote{To be precise, it is not clear yet whether we can ignore actions $i$ with $r_i=r_1$ and $c_i=c_1$.
-However, all our remaining arguments apply if we renumber the actions to exchange between $1$ and $i$.}
+Henceforth, actions $i\notin \braces*{0,1,a}$ can be ignored.

 We claim that the contract $t_*=\parentheses*{t^1_*,t^2_*}=\parentheses*{s,0}$ is optimal, and it induces action $a$.
-First, note that for $t_*$, the agent's utility upon taking actions $a$ or $1$ is $s-c_a\geq 0$ and upon taking action $0$ is $0$.
-By our tiebreak rule, she chooses $a$; therefore, principal's utility under $t_*$ is $r_a-s$.
+First, note that for $t_*$, the agent's utility upon taking actions $a$ or $1$ is $s-c_a\geq 0$, and upon taking action $0$ is $0$.
+By our tiebreak rule, she chooses $a$; therefore, the principal's utility under $t_*$ is $r_a-s$.
 It remains to show that $r_a-s$ is the maximal utility that the principal can ensure.